 All Kanéko could think of was how much she didn’t want the dog girl to touch her.
 Panicking, she staggered back.
 When Maris kept coming, she shoved at the dalpre as soon as Maris was in arms reach.
 “No!
 Don’t touch me!”

 Maris stepped back and dropped her hands down to her hips.
 She cocked her head.
 “What?
 And why?”

 “Not right now, please?
 I don’t want you to—” She tried to be placating, but she knew it was the wrong thing to say when Maris’s ears flattened against her head and the corner of the dalpre’s lip curled back.
 Kanéko looked at Garèo for help, but Garèo just held up his palms and shrugged.
 She thought she saw a smile on his lips.

 “Maris….”
 Salcid growled.

 Maris took a purposeful step closer.
-Her lip peeled back to reveal sharp teeth.
-Kanéko noticed that she had also balled her hands into fists.
+Her lip peeled back to reveal sharp teeth, and she balled her hands into fists.
 “What?
 Am I not good enough for you?
 And you can’t stand to touch me?
 I can see that look on your face.
 And I disgust you, don’t I?”
 With each word, her voice grew sharper and more pronounced.

 Kanéko held up her hands and looked at Salcid and Garèo for help.